bdfd/bdfd/README.md

 <details>
   <summary><b>✨ More About Me</b></summary>
   <br/>
-I am a BI Developer and self-teach Software Developer with 3+ years of experience.
+I am a  Python Developer and Cloud Devops with 3+ years of experience.

-And yet describe more here later on...
-Keep it update :D
+A Freelancer Full-Stack Developer & Devops have been planning and executing over 100+ customer and 200+ projects.

+- Vast knowledge in both digital solutions and business development is the foundation on which we help startups and individuals achieve their goals.
+- Transform requirement clearly and delivering results which are creative, business savvy and of uncompromising quality.
+- Provide our customers with a full services include full-stack applications development , and follow-up montly server maintainance and more...

 </details>